 The Nature Conservancy has protected more than 120,000 acres of critical natural lands in West Virginia.
-Home to one of the world’s richest temperate broadleaf deciduous forest, West Virginia also boasts habitats like dry shale barrens and cedar glades, fire-maintained pine barrens, high-elevation heathlands and grass balds, peatlands and other wetlands, natural ponds, spruce forests and caves.
+Home to one of the world’s richest temperate broadleaf deciduous forest, West Virginia also boasts habitats like dry shale barrens and cedar glades, fire-maintained pine barrens, high-elevation heath and grass balds, peatlands and other wetlands, natural ponds, spruce forests and caves.

 In addition to advancing conservation of significant private lands within priority landscapes, we also support legislative efforts to fully fund the Land and Water Conservation Fund.